tfresource/tfresource-website/docs/README.md

 ---
 home: true
+heroImage: /seattle.jpg
-heroText: TF Resource
+heroText: Travel Forecasting Resource
 tagline: Best practices in travel demand forecasting.
 actionText: Get Started →
 actionLink: /guide/
 features:
-- title: Simplicity First
+- title: State of the art
-  details: Minimal setup with markdown-centered project structure helps you focus on writing.
+  details: "This site endeavors to capture the true state of the practice, to enable practitioners to build and use travel models effectively."
-- title: Vue-Powered
+- title: Up to Date
-  details: Enjoy the dev experience of Vue + webpack, use Vue components in markdown, and develope custom themes with Vue.
+  details: "Enjoy the dev experience of Vue + webpack, use Vue components in markdown, and develope custom themes with Vue."
-- title: Performant
+- title: Contribute!
-  details: VuePress generates pre-rendered static HTML for each page, and runs as an SPA once a page is loaded.
+  details: "You can make this site better by editing existing content or adding new pages.
+We welcome content from the entire travel forecasting community.
+Yes, that means you!"
-footer: MIT Licensed | Copyright © 2018-present Evan You
+footer: Copyright © 2019-present by the contributing authors
 ---

-Whoa!
-Here we are.
-I think it's working!
+This site is a technology experiment, for discussion by the TRB ADB45 committee.